Using Artifactory 5.x ?

 Remote repositories are used to proxy remote Docker resources such as Docker Hub.

 Virtual repositories can aggregate multiple Docker registries thus enabling a single endpoint you can use for both pushing and pulling Docker images.
-This enables the admin to manage the different Docker registries without his users knowing, and continue to work with the same end point.
+This enables the admin to manage the different Docker registries without their users knowing, and continue to work with the same end point.

 Local Docker Repositories